 More information is also available from the Office of Human resources via Managing Family Responsibilities.

 The University has generous leave provisions available to support parents and adoptive/foster parents and partners including:

 - Parental leave which includes maternity, foster care and adoptive parents leave

 - Partner leave which includes Primary Carer leave for Partners

 - Reduced hours return to work option after parental leave

 - Flexible work options

 - Personal Leave

-More leave information available from the Office of People and Culture.
+More leave information is available from the Office of Human Resources.

 The University supports staff and students who wish to breastfeed their baby while they participate in work or study on campus.
 Women are welcome to breastfeed their babies wherever they feel comfortable on campus.
 There are also rooms available for those who need a private space for breastfeeding.
 For more information see The University's Children on University Premises Policy (Opens in a new window).